Tomas-Kaiser/articles/articles/func-declaration-vs-expression.md

 }
 ```

-We cannot do the same with function expression.
+We cannot do the same with the function expression.
 If we try to do that, we will get a following error `Uncaught ReferenceError: greet is not defined at index.js:2`

 ```javascript
 // we call it before we define the function expression